carlos-m-a/basic-projects/django-reusable-app/README.md

 4. Run  ``python manage.py makemigrations`` and ``python manage.py migrate`` to create the tables in the data base.

-5. Start the development server and visit admin site (e.g. http://127.0.0.1:8000/admin/) to create a voting (you'll need the Admin app enabled).
+5. Start the development server and visit this link (http://127.0.0.1:8000/auth/login/) to check everything is running ok.

 ## How to add this app inside your Django project as a git submodule